michaeldiguiseppi/java_curriculum_personal/Unit-3-Inheritance/README.md

 }
 ```

-Notice how calling the `smoker`'s `speak` method with just a string called the subclass's `speak` method.
+Notice how calling the `smoker`'s `speak` method with just a string called the subclass' `speak` method.
 That's because it matched the _method signature_ exactly.

 ### Exercise 3

 Do it yourself:

 ```
-javac -d bin Inheritance03.java && java -cp bin Inheritance03
+javac -d bin Inheritance03.java && java -cp bin galvanize.Inheritance03
 ```

 In `Inheritance03` _override_ the `getStatus` method such that it prints "this manager is employed".